 "I chew a piece of grape bubble gum every time I have a math test.
-I chew it in class when the teacher lets me," says 10th grader Jake Woolsey.
+I chew it in class on other days too, when the teacher lets me," says 10th grader Jake Woolsey.
 "I do better on tests when I chew it."

 Can gum really make a difference?
-Chewing gum can help some people remember.
+Research suggests that it actually can help some people remember.
 There are two reasons.

-Chewing gum increases the amount of oxygen a person gets.
+Chewing gum can increase the amount of oxygen the gum chewer brings into his or her system.
 This can make the gum chewer feel more awake.
-The person is better able to pay attention to the test.
-The person's memory works better.
+He or she is better able to pay attention to the test and to get the memory working well.
 Chewing the gum also keeps the jaw loose.
 The gum chewer doesn't get tense.
-Staying relaxed also helps the person focus on the test.
-He or she can do his or her best.
+Staying relaxed also helps the person focus on the test so that he or she can do their best.
 The act of chewing can even improve a person's mood.

-The second reason gum may help is its smell.
+The second reason gum may help has to do with smell.
 Smell is closely tied to memory.
 Certain smells can bring back vivid memories.
 For example, the smell of a certain perfume may remind you of your grandmother.
-The smell of sugar cookies may remind you of your mom's baking.
+The smell of sugar cookies may remind you of that time your mom baked during a storm last winter.

 The smell of Jake's gum may be helping him remember how to do the math on his test.
-He chews the same gum in class and again during the test.
-The smell may help him remember what he learned in class.
+If he chews the same gum in class and again during the test, the common smell may help him remember what he learned in class.

-Some scents are better at helping memory.
+Some scents do a better job of aiding memory than others.
 Green apple may be one of the best scents for helping memory.
-Eat an apple while you study for a test.
+Try eating an apple while you study for a test.
 Then eat another one right before the test starts.